powsybl/powsybl-core/docs/tools/security-analysis.md

 # iTools security-analysis command

-itools `security-analysis` command, allows you test pre and post contingencies violation, on imported network from a case file.
+itools `security-analysis` command allows you test *pre* and *post* contingencies security status of an imported network, from a case file.

 In the following sections we refer to installation and sample directories as: